| Title: | Personalised Synthetic Controls |

 printing psc results

-objectAn object returned by the pscfit
+psc objectAn object returned by the pscfit function, inheriting from class

-An object of class NULL
+An object of class NULL of length 0.

 Richard Jasckson ([email protected])